 - Bombers over Germany, if hit or crippled, routinely threw out everything they could to lighten the load and make it easier for a plane under reduced power to return home.
 Surplus equipment, ripped-up internal fittings, anything that would make the load lighter.
 In one case, a damaged gun turret too shot-up to be used was hacked away and allowed to fall (the wounded gunner was carried home, though).

 - Australian night bombers routinely emptied their on-board chemical toilets over German targets, claiming they were reducing load for the return flight.
-Nazi Germany complained under the Geneva Convention that the British were using illegal chemical weapons.
+Nazi Germany complained under the Hague Convention that the British were using illegal chemical weapons.
 The complaint was upheld!

 - Ships typically carry a supply of weight known as a Ballast, used to help maintain the ship's balance and draft in the water with varying loads of cargo and fuel.
 For ocean-going ships, this is typically seawater (since it is plentifully available), for airships and balloons, sandbags and other solid weights might be used instead to help control altitude.
 In an emergency, an airship could release their ballast to lighten the weight and slow their descent.